skarpushin/summerb/summerb-easycrud/README.md

 ```

 NOTES:
-1. Logic in the above authorization logic is based on both - row data as well as User parameters
+1. Logic in the above authorization logic is based on both - row data and User parameters
 2. If access is allowed, then return `ALLOW` constant.
-Otherwise return initialized `NotAuthorizedResult`
+Otherwise, return initialized `NotAuthorizedResult`
    that describes why access is not allowed.
 In the example above method `denyUpdate` from base class is used to
    simplify the implementation, but this can be of course overridden
 2. For fine-grained auth control of each of the four CRUD methods, override more methods from base class